Eastern Mediterranean; perhaps Constantinople

 Bequest of David P. Harris ('46), 2020

-Purchased from the Antique Shop in the Hilton Hotel, Istanbul, on April 20, 1968.
+Purchased by David P. Harris from the Antique Shop in the Hilton Hotel in Istanbul on April 20, 1968.

 This pendant cross featuring John the Baptist has an opening loop at the top enabling the cross to be worn.
 On the cross, John the Baptist adopts a significant presence with features not aligning with anatomical normalities.
 The narrowness of his face places an emphasis on his halo indicating his divine status.
 Inscribed into the surface, the figure is bordered by two trees, emphasizing John the Baptist’s connection to nature.
 At the most superior position of the cross, “St. John” (ΟΑΓΗΟC/ΗΟΑΝΗC; Ὁ ἅγιος Ἰωάννης) is inscribed in Greek, confirming the identity of the abstract central figure.

 The reverse side of the pendant features an image of an incised cross with flared arms.
 There are also five circular insets, one at the center and four on the peripheral corners, that could hold glass or stone.
 Besides functioning as an accessory, the cross can serve as a reliquary and a shrine for saints.
 The interior portion of the cross can be fastened by a pin to enclose small objects that could offer a sense of protection for the wearer.
 Purchased in Istanbul in the 1960’s, this bronze work could have been made in molds and mass produced, allowing it to be accessible to a wide range of social classes.
 The pendant cross with John the Baptist is a quintessential piece from the Middle Byzantine period that exemplifies acceptance of iconographical figures and devotion to Christianity.
 Wearing this cross legitimizes an individual’s preparedness to experience a positive transition to the afterlife.